Cray-HPE/docs-csm/glossary.md

 ## Cray Advanced Platform Monitoring and Control (CAPMC)

+CAPMC was deprecated in CSM 1.5 and may be removed in the future.
+[Power Control Service (PCS)](#power-control-service-pcs) is the replacement for CAPMC.

 The Cray Advanced Platform Monitoring and Control (CAPMC) service enables direct hardware control of power on/off, power monitoring, or system-wide power telemetry and configuration parameters from Redfish.
 CAPMC implements a simple interface for powering on/off [compute nodes](#compute-node-cn) and [application nodes](#application-node-an), querying